freepress/internet2016/_posts/voterguide/issues/2016-01-10-Internet-Censorship.md

 - voterguideissue
 candidates:
  - candidate: "HC"
-   position: "Called for censoring social media: “...
-You’re going to hear all of the usual complaints, you know, freedom of speech, etc. But if we truly are in a war ... we’ve got to shut off their means of communicating,” she said in December. "
+   position: "Called for censoring social media: “You’re going to hear all of the usual complaints, you know, freedom of speech, etc. But if we truly are in a war ... we’ve got to shut off their means of communicating,” she said in December. "
    level: 3
  - candidate: "TC"
    position: "Cruz heralded the grassroots effort to defeat the Protect IP Act (PIPA), which would have blacked out parts of the Internet.
 But he mistakenly believes that Net Neutrality is censorship. "